DAN 189 TOPIC COURSE

 DAN 330 BALLET TECHNIQUE II

-Prerequisite: DAN 220 or Instructor Permission.
+Prerequisite: DAN 220.
 Comprehensive examination of the technique and historical background of ballet explored in depth through studio work and lecture; emphasis on strengthening technical range and understanding of basic concepts and vocabulary.
 Offered spring only.

 DAN 340 BALLET TECHNIQUE III

-Prerequisite: DAN 310 or Instructor Permission.
+Prerequisite: Instructor Permission.
 First course in a two-semester sequence for majors and minors in the performing arts.
 Minimum two hours of outside practice weekly plus familiarity with selected readings.
 Students comprehend and execute an elementary vocabulary of stage tap.
 Offered fall only.

 DAN 389 TOPIC COURSE